we regularly act for senior gang members in civil MATTERS,

 Some senior members of motorcycle clubs will prefer to use an intermediary to communicate with their lawyers.
 That intermediary may be a wife, partner, mother, father, brother or someone else.
 We will need a formal consent form signed at the start of a matter where you authorise us and your intermediary to communicate about your case.
 A separate consent will be required for the solicitor on the record, and each barrister who is acting on your matter.

-Important points you must note:
+Important points to note:

-2. Unless you are in receipt of legal aid, you will not have an 'immunity' to adverse cost orders in the High Court.
-Costs are a normal and ordinary part of civil litigation.
-Criminal Proceeds defence is civil litigation, even though it is called "criminal" proceeds.
-If you are unsuccessful in your opposition under the criminal proceeds regime, the Commissioner may seek court costs against you.
-We call it the 'loser pays' rule.
 There is a general formula for how we work out costs under the High Court Rules 2016, and there is a scale of costs within those rules.
 As civil specialists, we are dealing with civil and commercial clients everyday who are accustomed to the civil regime and the expectation that the loser pays costs.
 However, we find members of gangs (and their associates and families) may only be used to criminal procedure.
-And what happens is, we find that many of you get annoyed and frustrated with civil procedure, and very upset about the civil costs regime.
-If you wish to make any headway and progress in criminal proceeds for yourselves, your family, and the wider jurisdiction, then you will need to come to grips with the fact that we are in the jurisdiction of civil law, which is about property and money for both the police and yourselves.
+And what happens is, we find that many of you get annoyed and frustrated with the civil costs regime.
+We can explain to you how civil costs work, no problem.

 Sometimes the police do not seek costs against an unsuccessful party, and sometimes they do.
 Whatever happens, we like to take a cautious and conservative approach beforehand and advise all private clients to have a certain buffer of funds available to pay an adverse costs order if needed.
 Remember, there are no guarantees in litigation.
 We put our evidence before the court, the Commissioner puts his evidence forward to, we argue over how the law applies to the facts, and then a High Court Judge makes a decision on the facts and law before him.
 There is no jury like in criminal law.